-Say you’ve a folder called photos.
+Say you’ve a folder called photo.
 You can’t type in Photo to get to it.
 The case sensitive version of APFS sees your folder photo and Photo as different.
-And so PHOTO would be another separate folder.
+And so, PHOTO would be another separate folder.

-On standard APFS, your folder photo, Photos and PHOTO are the same place on the drive.
+On standard APFS, your folder photo, Photo and PHOTO are the same place on the drive.

 APFS (Case Sensitive, Encrypted) – This version of the file system combines the case sensitive version of APFS with the Encrypted version of APFS.

-HFS+ (Hierarchical File System) has been around since the Mac operating system version 8.1 in 1998.
+HFS+ (Hierarchical File System) has been around since the Mac OS X version 8.1 in 1998.
 And was the file system format on Macs and their external drives till APFS came along.